Camille Rose Garcia

 Camille Rose Garcia (born 1970) is a California-based lowbrow/pop surrealism artist.
 She paints in a goth subculture cartoon style.
 She says her influences are Walt Disney and Philip K. Dick.

 Early life and education

 Garcia's parents met in art school in San Francisco.
 Her father, filmmaker David Garcia, was of Mexican and Yaqui background, and her mother, Rosemary Garcia, is a muralist.
 Garcia's parents divorced when she was young and her mother raised her and her sister in Orange County, in close proximity to Disneyland.

-Camille Rose Garcia received her Master of Fine Arts degree at University of California at Davis in 1994 and her BFA from Otis College of Art and Design in 1992.
+Camille Rose Garcia received her Master of Fine Arts degree at University of California, Davis in 1994 and her BFA from Otis College of Art and Design in 1992.
 Six years of art school left her disillusioned and bitter, so she decided to move back home to Huntington Beach, California, and started a band, The Real Minx.